 In the fall of 2019, Anne-Marie Parrish, a library science student at the iSchool contributed towards expanding the database with books related to food literacy, gardening, and more.
 She also has written two blog posts on Harvesting a Child's Curiosity in the Garden and Seeding the Future.
 Even though she is in her last semester of her graduate program, we hope she will continue as a blogger from time to time on the Nature Booklist.
 Anne-Marie has always felt a kinship with nature and gardens.
 She grew up playing with seeds, climbing trees and exploring the woods, and gravitated toward parks and gardens instead of shopping malls.
 She has a degree in Horticulture, has volunteered at the National Arboretum in Washington D.C. and ran a small organic flower and vegetable farm in central Virginia.
 She is now a Children's Specialist and Librarian-to-be in Charlottesville, VA and enjoys sharing her love of nature by creating natural sensory engagements in library and garden settings.

-I also want to give credit to two a two awesome iSchool graduate students who worked diligently as Researcher/Writers for the database in the project's first year.
+I also want to give credit to two awesome iSchool graduate students who worked diligently as Researcher/Writers for the database in the project's first year.
 The lead researcher/writer in Year 1 was Elizabeth "Liz" Griffin, an Expect More Scholar, and graduate of Syracuse University's iSchool in 2017.
 Liz is now a full-time school librarian!
 Assisting Liz was Sarah Manley who also graduated in 2017.
 Several students from Dr. Arnone's Environmental Programming for Libraries course also shared active learning strategies for the database.

-Finally, an information management student, Sehrish Ahmed, is working on a social media strategy to increase the numbers of users of this site.
+Finally, an information management student, Sehrish Ahmed, worked on a social media strategy to increase the numbers of users of this site.
 We want more people to know about and make use of this resource.
 We also will graciously accept recommendations from environmental educators on new books that should be added to the site and active learning strategies that have worked for them!

 Why This Project Was Created